Moving to Brisbane: The 15 most common questions

 If you're considering moving to Brisbane this article has been written to help you get the most common questions answered.
-As they say “there is no such thing as a stupid question”, but often people are afraid to ask things due to the fear of looking stupid, so while below are common questions feel free to reach out with any additional question.
+As they say “there is no such thing as a stupid question”, but often people are reluctant to ask about things that they might not know.
+Some things you may not even think to ask!

-Overall moving to Brisbane or any new location is a life-changing experience, so it’s important to do your research and get as many questions answered, as this will ensure you settle in and have a minimal amount of surprises at your new home.
+Overall moving to Brisbane or any new location is a life-changing and wonderful experience, so it’s important to do your research and get as many of your questions answered, as this will ensure you settle in comfortably and have a minimal amount of surprises at your new home.

 The key Brisbane moving questions covered in this article are: